 The triple alpha process (helium burning) is a fusion reaction in stars turning helium into carbon.
-This happens in older stars with abundant helium when the core collapses to produce sufficient heat.
+This happens in older stars with abundant helium when the core collapses enough to produce sufficient temperature.
 Helium fuses into beryllium-8 which then fuses with another helium atom to produce carbon.

 4 4 8 He + He -> Be (-93.7 keV) 2 2 4 8 4 12 Be + He -> C (+7.367 MeV) 4 2 6